fareen341/Django-DRF-End-To-End/README.md

 This combination provides a balance between security, performance, and scalability.
 Nginx handles security and static file serving, while Gunicorn executes Python code.
 </pre>

+# DRF
+1. Serializers & Deserializers:
+Serializers convert complex Python data types (such as Django model instances) into a format that can be easily rendered into JSON, XML, or other content types.
+Deserializers is vice versa.

+2. ViewSet:
+ViewSets automatically generate views for common CRUD operations (e.g., creating, retrieving, updating, deleting) based on the methods you define within the ViewSet class.
+We have following methods: list(), retrive(), update(), partial_update(), destroy().

+3. Routers:
+In Django Rest Framework (DRF), routers are a convenient way to automatically generate URL patterns for your API views, particularly for ViewSets.
+Routers simplify the process of defining and organizing URL patterns for CRUD (Create, Read, Update, Delete) operations on your API resources.
+DRF includes a built-in SimpleRouter class that you can use to create default URL patterns for your ViewSets.
+Here's how routers work in DRF.

 # Decorators, kafka, ORM, class & methods, DRF